Creating tables with the InnoDB storage engine

 When you create new tables for your application database, you should definitively use InnoDB as the storage engine.
 InnoDB is in many aspects superior to MyISAM and offers a multitude of tuning possibilities.
 InnoDB also allows for consistent online backups without locking database access.
 Drupal 7 and up already uses InnoDB by default.

 For these reasons, our hosting environment is optimized for InnoDB and we support only the InnoDB storage engine.
 If your database schema still uses MyISAM tables, you should convert them to InnoDB.
-We’ve explained below how to do that.
+We’ll explain below how to do that.

 Converting a database from MyISAM to InnoDB